Skip to Content

 What Are Wind Restrictions?

 You may sometimes see overhead signs warning of high winds.
 Some areas may even implement restrictions to limit high-profile traffic during extremely windy conditions.
 Typically, the vehicles that are restricted in those zones are large trucks and RVs, so always check the area you’ll be traveling in for potential wind restrictions.
-These are put in place for your safety and for the safety of others using the roads in that area.
+These measures are in place for your safety and the safety of others using the roads in that area.

 Driving Tips for Windy Conditions